The State of AI Search — March 2026 →

 Examples of Parametric Knowledge

-• When you ask ChatGPT 'What is photosynthesis?' without browsing enabled, it answers from parametric knowledge—information learned during training.
-When you ask 'What were today's stock market results?' it must use retrieved knowledge through web browsing, because that information doesn't exist in its training data
+• When ChatGPT answers 'What is photosynthesis?' without browsing, it uses parametric knowledge from training.
+When asked 'What were today's stock results?', it must use retrieved knowledge through web browsing

 Share this article